Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 aliases:
   - "/posts/arkisto-stack-or-2023/"
 layout: post
-description: "A presentation delivered by Peter Sefton at the Open Repositories 2023 conference in South Africa on 2023-06-14 in the Presentations: Discipline specific systems with FAIR principles session."
+description: "A presentation delivered by Peter Sefton at the Open Repositories 2023 conference in South Africa on 14 June 2023 in the Presentations: Discipline specific systems with FAIR principles session."
 image: "/news/posts/arkisto-stack-or-2023/Slide22.png"
 ---